oberstet/SRDP/eds/README.md

     | length N (uint16) | float[0] | float[1] | ... | float[N - 1]

-> Note that since SRDP register are limited to 64k octets in length, the only useful integer types are `uint8` and `uint16`.
+Since SRDP register are limited to 64k octets in length, the only useful - and in fact allowed -  integer types are `uint8` and `uint16`.
->

 In this type system, Unicode strings are specified as vectors of the scalar `char`: